fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 By default, our users will need to confirm their email address when creating a new account.
+It means that an email is sent to an account with a link that the user has to click.
-This is normally a good practice for security, as it makes sure they can access the email address they have written.
+Confirming emails this way is normally a good practice for security, as it makes sure the user can access the email address they have written.
-It ensures they are who they claim, and that email can be used for password reset.
+Verifying the email account allows us to use it for password reset.
-We simply disable it because it makes early stages of development easier.
+However, having to juggle several email accounts for test users makes early stages of development more cumbersome.
+We will therefore disable it for now.

-1. Select "Authentication" in left menu
+1. Select "Authentication" in left menu on Supabase dashboard
 2. "Sign In / Up"
-3. Click arrow "Email" provider
+3. Click "Email" under "Auth Providers" section
 4. Disable "Confirm email" and click "Save"

 ![Auth Provider Email](../images/supabase_remove_email_confirmation1.png)